lucuma13/lifsaver/README.md

 <img src="docs/images/lifsaver_logo_name.svg" width="110" align="left" hspace="10"/>

 `lifsaver` addresses a bug on macOS Live Item File System (LIFS) which prevents multiple cards from mounting when they have the same name (e.g. `Untitled` or `NO NAME`).
-It watches for cards that appear but never mount, and let's you force mount them with two clicks.
-Please note that whereas this app has been fully tested, you should use it at your own risk.
+It watches for cards that appear but never mount, and lets you mount them in two clicks.
+This app is not affiliated with Apple, and you use it at your own risk.

 <br clear="left"/>

 <img src="docs/images/lifsaver_demo_animation.gif" width="100%"/>

+### 📖 Background

+On modern macOS, external cards mount through the Live Item File System (LIFS), the userspace layer of Apple's LiveFS framework, which handles these volumes via user-space extensions (`livefiles_exfat`, `livefiles_msdos`) instead of kernel extensions.
+When two cards carry the same label (e.g. factory default `Untitled`) macOS is supposed to disambiguate them with a numeric suffix (e.g. `/Volumes/Untitled 1`).
+In practice, on the LIFS path this disambiguation often fails: `diskarbitrationd` probes the volume, begins the mount, then aborts with `unable to mount … (status code 0x00000204)`.
+The card gets a device node but never finishes mounting – no error dialog, it just doesn't appear in Finder.

+`lifsaver` watches for exactly this: a card that appears but stalls before mounting.
+If macOS is mid consistency-check (`fsck`) it holds off rather than race the repair; otherwise, it tries `diskutil mount` and then the raw `/sbin/mount_exfat` and `/sbin/mount_msdos` binaries (this requires admin privileges).

 ### 🚀 Installation